Needs assessment: Community

-A community needs assessment can be broadly categorized into three types based on their respective starting points: First, needs assessments which aim to discover weaknesses within the community and create a solution (Community Needs Assessment I).
-Second, needs assessments which are structured around and seek to address an already known problem or potential problem facing the community (Community Needs Assessment II).
-Third, needs assessments of an organization which serves the community (domestic violence centers, community health clinics etc.) (Community Needs Assessment III).
+A community needs assessment can be broadly categorized into three types based on their respective starting points.
+First, needs assessments which aim to discover weaknesses within the community and create a solution.
+Second, needs assessments which are structured around, and seek to address a problem facing the community.
+Third, needs assessments of an organization which serves the community (domestic violence centers, community health clinics, etc.).